W427697/Discord-/docs/essentials/controls.md

 |             |    color     | color picker input that assumes strings are color values       |       -        |
 |             |     date     | date picker input                                              |       -        |

-If you need to customize a control to use a enum data type in your story, for instance the `inline-radio` you can do it like so:
+If you need to customize a control to use an enum data type in your story, for instance the `inline-radio` you can do it like so:

 <!-- prettier-ignore-start -->